 To shed some light on parents’ options for addressing child support defaults, below we have answered some of the most commonly asked questions about enforcing child support in Oregon.

-Although the following answers are helpful, you are encouraged to contact a trusted Portland family law attorney at Helzer & Cromar, LLP when you need specific answers pertaining to your situation and needs.
+Although the following answers are helpful, you are encouraged to contact a trusted Beaverton family law attorney at Helzer & Cromar, LLP when you need specific answers pertaining to your situation and needs.

 Q – What should I do when the other parent stops making child support payments?